stevensonlab/teaching/sand/labs/lab11/README.md

 This lab is designed to introduce you to some of the basic processing involved in analyzing Calcium imaging.
 The goal is to complete a script with some basic visualization, motion artifact correct, ROI extraction, and deconvolution.

-Start by downloading the code (.m file) and data.
+Start by downloading the code (.m file) and data ([download here](https://uconn-my.sharepoint.com/:u:/g/personal/ian_stevenson_uconn_edu/Ec77KGIfUQBEoUWlC-PdQSsBU4Hc5y9ECmdx_T-R6KnUZg?e=78BKAl)).
 This data contains a short segment of a two-photon recording from mouse primary visual cortex using GCaMP6s taken from [CRCNS pvc-7](https://crcns.org/data-sets/vc/pvc-7/about-pvc-7).

 ## Goal